 HUH- I had never thought to do that.

 I wait for the flower heads to start to dry on the stalk, but before the pods break open, are eaten by birds, or risk of frost.
-I like to collect the dried seed pods from the plants on a dry sunny day with my chicken escorts by my side.
-I carefully cut or break off the seed heads from the plants with a small paper bag in the other hand to catch any seeds or seed pods that may fall.
+I like to collect the dried seed pods from the plants on a dry sunny day with my chicken escorts by my side. 🙂 I carefully cut or break off the seed heads from the plants with a small paper bag in the other hand to catch any seeds or seed pods that may fall.
 I keep a pen tucked behind my ear and immediately write the name of the plant.
 Don’t get to fussy here, just write down what you need to know to remember what is in the bag.
-Pyjama Gardner a fellow blogger recently posted about her seed collecting and she jokingly commented on how she will be brushing up on some plant identification and learning Latin over the winter.
+A fellow blogger recently posted about her seed collecting and she jokingly commented on how she will be brushing up on some plant identification and learning Latin over the winter.
 You don’t really need to know the Latin name but you do need to know what you have in the bag.
 Don’t think you will remember, you won’t!
-Sounds like I am talking from experience, hmmm???
+Sounds like I am talking from experience, hmmm?

 After collecting the seeds I usually place the paper bags in a cool dry place to dry out completely.
 Some seeds will dry out faster than others.
 A lot of this depends on how dry the flower head is when you cut it, so plan accordingly.
 My seeds were pretty dry so I waited a week, but again it all depends.